RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Related Work

-Further, there have been claims that the longer responses reflect greater reasoning, with increased length often linked to higher accuracy and emergent capabilities.
-In response, recent works aim to reduce output length while maintaining accuracy, particularly with sample level loss in DAPO\cite{yu2025dapo} and Dr. GRPO \cite{liu2025understanding}, length-dependent penalties in \cite{yuan2025vapo, aggarwal2025l1, arora2025training}.
-However, we show this is more likely a side effect of the uniform advantage distribution followed with length scaling rather than true emergent reasoning.
-Further, \cite{fatemi2025concise} shows theoretical analysis that generation of longer responses stems from RL-based optimization during training.
+There have also been conflicting claims about the response length: the longer responses have both been celebrated as a sign of improved reasoning \cite{guo2025deepseek}, and also viewed as a source of inefficiency, with several efforts directed at shortening them.
+Such efforts include sample-level loss \citep{yu2025dapo, liu2025understanding}, length-dependent penalties \citep{yuan2025vapo, aggarwal2025l1, arora2025training}, and token-based control, where Thinkless \citep{fang2025thinkless} uses \texttt{<think>/<short>} tokens, while AdaptThink \citep{zhang2025adaptthink}, invokes \texttt{<think>} only on difficult questions.
+However, we show that increase in response length is more likely a side effect of the uniform advantage distribution followed with length scaling.
+Also, \citep{fatemi2025concise} shows theoretical analysis that generation of longer responses stems from RL-based optimization during training.